-The "dangers" of protein are a persistent myth.
+The supposed dangers of protein are a popular subject.

-Some say that a high protein intake can "leach" calcium from bones and cause osteoporosis, or that protein can destroy your kidneys.
+Some say that a high protein intake can reduce calcium in bones, cause osteoporosis or even destroy your kidneys.

-However, there really isn't any evidence to support these claims.
+This article takes a look at whether there is any evidence to support these claims.

 Proteins are the building blocks of life and every living cell uses them for both structural and functional purposes.